oracle/graphpipe/docs/guide/servers/overview.md

 * Support for the most common ML Frameworks
 * Optimized cpu and gpu support

-## Basic server functionality
+## Overview of server functionality
 The basic mechanics of what our reference servers do is fairly straightforward.

 ![image](_media/server_flow.png)

-In order to minimize overhead, we have attempted to make the transitions between the illustrated steps as efficient as possible.
-For example, because of our choice of using flatbuffers as a network transport format, de-serialization is effectively a pointer cast.
+In order to minimize overhead, we have attempted to make the the illustrated steps as efficient as possible.
+For example, because we use flatbuffers as a network transport format, de-serialization is effectively a pointer cast.

 ## Language Choice